DERHAEUPTLING/contao-immobilienscout24-import-bundle/README.md

 ### Templates and values
-You most likely will want to adapt the templates to your need as the API offers lots of fields.
-It's easy to output the fields you need individually.
-You'll find some helpers for your convenience like following.
+The real estate listings contain lots of fields - most likely you'll want to adapt the templates to your needs and only output some of the fields.
+To do this, there are some helpers for your convenience.

-Real estate data comes in the form of an **entity instance**, you can type hint against it to get IDE auto-completion in your templates:
+A) Real estate data comes in the form of an **entity instance**, you can type hint against it to get IDE auto-completion in your templates:
 ```php
   /** var Derhaeuptling\ContaoImmoscout24\Entity\RealEstate $realEstate */
   $realEstate
 ```

-You can also obtain a **list of all available attributes**:
+B) You can also obtain a **list of all available attributes**:
 ```php
   $this->attributes